 Mid-century Modern Look

 We have seen in the last years the signs of a return to the simple beauty of mid-century interior design, with its geometric lines, fun patterns and small-scale furniture.
-In 2020, this trend will only gain in strength.
+In the future this trend will only gain in strength.
 In a complicated world, going back to a playful and relaxed style is a natural tendency.
 We’ll see commercial interiors filled with warm and fun colors in washed-out tones, fun lighting, furniture raised off the floor by graceful legs, and light pieces with less bulk.

 While the mid-century style focuses on simple lines, it’s far from being boring.
 Quite the contrary, we’ll see a revived interest in the playful, daring and carefree patterns that define it, and a renewed appetite for abstract textile designs.